vvgomes/blog/_posts/2016-09-20-better-reducers.md

 }
 {% endhighlight %}

-The example above is literally the suggested reducer in the official Redux docs.
+This is literally the reducer suggested in the Redux official docs.
 I wonder if people are really following this approach (I hope not).
-As you can see, the code above is very busy to read and not very modular.
+As you can see, the code above is very busy to read and not at all modular.
 Hopefully, we can do better than that.
 Let's see.

 ## Introducing Maybe

-The algorithm of the reducer above can be described as:
+The algorithm of the reducer we just saw can be described as:

-- Chooses a behavior by pattern-matching the `action.type`;
+- It chooses a behavior by pattern-matching the `action.type`;
-- Executes the matching behavior returning a new state;
+- Then, it executes the matching behavior returning a new state;
-- Returns the unchanged state if no match.
+- In case there is no match, it returns the unchanged state.

 Turns out that logic can be accuratelly implemented using a [Maybe](https://wiki.haskell.org/Maybe) container, as the Haskell programmers would probably suggest here.
-In Javascript, we can use the Maybe object from the amazing [Folktalke](http://folktalegithubio.readthedocs.io/en/latest/api/data/maybe/Maybe.html?highlight=maybe) lib.
+Java 8 developers can think of it as a [Optional](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html).
+In Javascript, we can get Maybe from the amazing [Folktalke](http://folktalegithubio.readthedocs.io/en/latest/api/data/maybe/Maybe.html?highlight=maybe) lib.
 Let's see the result.

 {% highlight javascript %}
 import Maybe from "data.maybe";